 Basic net loss per share excludes the effect of dilution and is computed by dividing the net loss attributable to common stockholders by the weighted-average number of shares of common stock outstanding.

 Diluted net loss per share is computed by giving effect to all potential shares of common stock, including stock options and warrants to the extent dilutive.
-Basic net loss per share was the same as diluted net loss per share for the three and nine months ended September 30, 2023 and 2022 as the inclusion of all potential common shares outstanding would have an anti-dilutive effect.
+Basic net loss per share was the same as diluted net loss per share for the three months ended March 31, 2022 and 2021 as the inclusion of all potential common shares outstanding would have an anti-dilutive effect.

-The following is a summary of awards outstanding for three and nine months ended September 30, 2023 and 2022, which are not included in the computation of basic and diluted weighted average shares:
+The following is a summary of awards outstanding as of March 31, 2022 and 2021, which are not included in the computation of basic and diluted weighted average shares: